lphexter/predicting_fmri_response_dissimilarity_to_natural_scenes/README.md

 A few different ML model architectures were explored, the first consists of a **simple 2-Layer Siamese CNN,** which did not succeed to get encouraging results.
 The second one consists of a **Multi-Layer Perceptron model** that takes two concatenated embeddings as input, corresponding to each pair of images, which are obtained using a pretrained model.
 Our third model is a simple SVM for binary classificaiton of our data (similar vs. dissimilar), and our fourth model is a Contrastive Siamese Network (both third and fourth models are represented in our most up-to-date `main.py` file).

 **PDF report files:**
-Machine learning course (<INSERT_NAME>):<INSERT DESCRIPTION> Python course ("[Python Report] Predicting fMRI Response Dissimilarity to Natural Scenes.pdf"): The project background, design and methodology are carefully detailed, up until the approximately mid February.
+1. Machine learning (<INSERT_NAME>):<INSERT DESCRIPTION>
+2. Python ("[Python Report] Predicting fMRI Response Dissimilarity to Natural Scenes.pdf"): The project background, design and methodology are carefully detailed, up until the approximately mid February.
 It follows the structure of a scientific report with the following parts: introduction, methodology, results, and conclusion and discussion.
 As specified in the guidelines, no citations or references are included.

 ### Project structure
 Full dataset results are run via various Google Colab workbooks (impossible to run with the full dataset on a local machine), but this repository has all corresponding code split out into organized files (per `Directory structure` detailed below).